dotnet/AspNetCore.Docs/docs/fundamentals/servers.rst

 Kestrel is a cross-platform web server based on `libuv <https://github.com/libuv/libuv>`_, a cross-platform asynchronous I/O library.
 Kestrel is open-source, and you can `view the Kestrel source on GitHub <https://github.com/aspnet/KestrelHttpServer>`_.
 Kestrel is a great option to at least include support for in your ASP.NET 5 projects so that your project can be easily run by developers on any of the supported platforms.

-Kestrel supports a limited number of feature interfaces, including ``IHttpRequestFeature``, ``IHttpResponseFeature``, and ``IHttpUpgradeFeature``.
+Kestrel currently supports a limited number of feature interfaces, including ``IHttpRequestFeature``, ``IHttpResponseFeature``, and ``IHttpUpgradeFeature``, but additional features will be added in the future.
 You can see how these interfaces are implemented and supported by Kestrel in its `ServerRequest class <https://github.com/aspnet/KestrelHttpServer/blob/dev/src/Kestrel/ServerRequest.cs>`_.
 Since Kestrel is open source, it makes an excellent starting point if you need to implement your own custom server.

 Custom Servers
 --------------